The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Background

 A person's AI background (or a lack thereof)---a focal point of this paper---in fact, directly impacts user perceptions.
 In a recent ethnographic study~\cite{Passi2018}, researchers found that data scientists and business analysts perceived an AI system's accuracy score differently: business analysts saw the score as a measure of overall performance (good vs. bad), while data scientists perceived more granular insights into types of errors (false positives vs. false negatives).
 As people learn specific ways of \textit{doing}, it also changes their own ways of \textit{knowing}---in fact, as we argue in this paper, people’s AI background impacts their perception of \textit{what} it means to explain something and \textit{how}.

 Thus, the \textit{who} questions are important, because people tend to interpret technologies differently, leading to different usages of those technologies \cite{anacleto2013adoption, bowers2012logic, dix2007designing, muller2016collaborative, salovaara2008inventing}.
 The process of differential interpretation, followed by different usage, has been called \textit{appropriation}--e.g., usage patterns that go beyond the original designers' expectations~\cite{skrischkowsky2018thesis, tscheligi2014potentials}.
 Dix listed six principles of user appropriation of technologies, including support for interpretive flexibility~\cite{dix2007designing}.
-In this paper, we extend the discourse of user characteristics and individual differences in XAI by studying how AI background shapes the interpretation and appropriation of AI explanations.
+In this paper, we go beyond the insight that different people need different explanations.
+Building on the discourse of user characteristics in XAI~\cite{suresh2019framework, nourani_importance_2022}, we extend the literature through an in-depth exploration of how and why interpretation and use of explanations may differ between people with or without AI background.